jeeveshmishra/shopping-cart/Readme.md

 ### Java - JDK21.
 ### Maven - Maven 3.5
 ### Latest versions of Docker desktop or Kolima.

+## Build and run project locally
+1. Please make sure you have Java 21 and is set as JAVA_HOME.
+You shall also have Maven 3.5 or over.
+On mac include following line within your .bash_profile: export JAVA_HOME=/Library/Java/JavaVirtualMachines/temurin-21.jdk/Contents/Home export MAVEN_HOME=/Users/jeeveshmishra/apache-maven-3.5.0/bin
+2. Ypu shall have either Docker or Kolima installed on your mac.
+3. Then run command from your home folder: source ~/.bash_profile
+4. Build project using command mvn clean install.
+5. From command line run $ mvn spring-boot:run to run the application locally.
+6. Swagger is accessible at URL: http://localhost:8080/swagger-ui/index.html#

 # 3. Software Architecture